 The common thing that trips people up are whether or not you should go in for the bises.
 In general, if you identify as female or LGBT, you should do the bises to family, friends, and other people you meet in an informal setting.

 This also should take into account that people in different parts of France do anywhere from 2-4 kisses.
 Parisians do 2 cheek kisses, but the Marseillais do 3.

-Other French Greetings and Responses
+Other Informal Greetings and Responses

 There are also several other ways of saying Hello in French, without saying Bonjour.
 Most of these tend to be quite informal, however, and only used among friends:

-i) Ça va?
+1. Ça va?

 This is the quick way to say “How are you?”
 The standard response to this is “Ça va.
 Et toi?” meaning “Fine, and you?”

-ii) Quoi de neuf ?
+2. Quoi de neuf ?

 Quoi de neuf is also quite informal to say “What’s new?”
 It is a bit more slang than Ça va, but it still works in most situations.
 The typical response here is “Rien.
 Et toi?” meaning “Nothing, and you?”

-iii) Tout va bien?
+3. Tout va bien?

 There is a bit more concern behind this question, as in “How is everything?
 Is everything alright?”
 The typical response here is “Oui, et toi ? ” meaning “Yes, and you?”

-iv) Ça roule?
+4. Ça roule?